 MBPsS, BSc(hons) Psych (Open), DHP(NC), CNHC reg., Registered Exercise Professional

-This led to me training as a Hypno-Psychotherapist, graduating from the NCHP with distinction after two years.
-I also qualified in Online Therapy so I could offer hypnotherapy over the telephone and online.
+This led to me training as a Hypno-Psychotherapist, graduating from the Oxford cohort of the NCHP with distinction after 2 years.
+I also qualified in Online Therapy so I could offer my clients hypnotherapy and psychotherapy over the telephone and online.
 After building up my hypnotherapy practice, and with relaxation being central to how hypnotherapy works, becoming a yoga teacher felt like the next logical step on my journey.
-I’d always loved yoga, and I’d been practicing for many years before deciding to train as a teacher.
-What’s even better is that hypnotherapy and yoga go together so well!
+I’d been practicing yoga for 10 years before deciding to train as a teacher and I’d always loved yoga.
+I dealt with my own stress and anxiety by moving my body, so sharing this with others was an opportunity that was glaring me in the face.
+What’s even better is that hypno-psychotherapy and yoga go so well together!

-After a further two years of study, I earned my Diploma in Teaching Yoga with Train Fitness.
-While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras), and how the body moves.
+After a further 2 years of study, I earned my 350 hour Diploma in Teaching Yoga with Train Fitness in London.
+While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras), and how the body moves anatomically.
 I like to develop class plans which cover a mix of strength, flexibility and mental focus.
 This achieves a real ‘mind-body’ feel so you leave class feeling strong and relaxed.
-In 2018, I also earned my Level 3 Award in Pre and Postnatal Exercise.
-This means I’m now able to offer pregnancy yoga and postnatal yoga to my one-to-one clients.

 Learning for a lifetime

-I also believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
+I believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
 As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do CPD courses when I can.
-I also maintain professional memberships with the CNHC (Complementary and Natural Healthcare Council) and REPs (Register of Exercise Professionals).
+I also maintain professional memberships with the CNHC (Complementary and Natural Healthcare Council) for hypnotherapy and REPs (Register of Exercise Professionals) for yoga and pre/postnatal exercise.
 You can therefore be sure you’re seeing an up-to-date, highly trained and ethical practitioner.